collaborativebioinformatics/starfishDiscovery/README.md

 ### Streamlining starfish pipeline

 The current starship analysis (v1.0.0) requires executing individual bash scripts (Figure 1A).
 To simplify execution, we aimed to create a true pipeline and Docker contatiner (Figure 1B).
 The Docker container is available to ensure easy execution across operating systems and to ensure reproducibility (see instructions below).
-Future hackathon can complete the snakemake pipeline (halfway done).
+A future hackathon can complete the snakemake pipeline (halfway done).

 <img src="https://github.com/collaborativebioinformatics/starfishDiscovery/blob/main/starfish_original.png" width="1200">